AbhinavGonthina/Personal-Portfolio-Website/README.md

 ## Known Issues

-- Opening Profile too far down on mobile (since there is serach bar and navigation elements on phones)
+- Opening Profile too far down on mobile (since there is serach bar and navigation elements on phones) - FIXED (Sorta, planet is out of line but it still looks nice tbh)
 - Classes dropdown is causing a considerable amount of lag - FIXED 10/12/2025
 - Projects in the terminal dont show up on mobile (assumably just a problem on xs) - FIXED 10/12/2025
-- Video not showing up on mobile
+- Video not showing up on mobile - FIXED